The-Software-Gorilla/tdd-by-example/java/ch00/README.md

 # Test-Driven Development - Java - Introduction and Base Solution

 This folder contains a base solution for the book ["Test-Driven Development By Example" by Kent Beck](https://a.co/d/1sr05eT).
-The code is written in C# and uses the NUnit testing framework for the tests.
+The code is written in Java and uses the JUnit testing framework for the tests.
 I use this solution as the starting point for each chapter from the book.

 **To be clear:** The README's in these folders do not contain the content of the chapters.
 They just contain a summary